jruwaard/aph_ema_handbook/docs/csd.md

 To conduct the analysis, we need three R packages:

 - Raw EMA data of this study were published in the public domain [@Kossakowski2017].
-We included the data in the emaph package.
+We included the data in the `emaph` package.

-- To manipulate the raw data and reconstruct the plots of the article, we are going to use several functions from the tidyverse.
+- To manipulate the raw data and reconstruct the plots of the article, we are going to use several functions from `tidyverse` packages.

-- DFA is implemented in package 'nonlinearTseries', so we will need that as well.
+- DFA is implemented in package `nonlinearTseries`, so we will need that as well.

 ```r